Duffigoogle/Duffigoogle/README.md

 <br />

 ## Intro.
-  - Caleb D. Duff aka Duffigoogle is a genial dude who loves the creative process of turning beautiful ideas to valued-products, and as well as creating value in the tech ecosystem by volunteering and contributing to open source development.
+  - Ini D. Duff <Caleb/> aka Duffigoogle is a genial dude who loves the creative process of turning beautiful ideas to valued-products, and as well as creating value in the tech ecosystem by volunteering and contributing to open source development.

 ## My short brief

 - 🔭 I’m currently working on ... a project called TRAV
 - 🌱 I’m currently learning ...
 C, Solidity and Web3.
 - 👯 I’m looking to collaborate on ...
-Creative and solution-based web projects.
+Creative and solution-based projects.
 - 🤔 I’m looking for help with ...
 A smooth start into a Blockchain career.
 - 💬 Ask me about ...
 Frontend Web Development, Web3, DApps.
 - 📫 How to reach me: ... duffdev001@gmail.com
 - 😄 Pronouns: ...
 He
-- ⚡ Fun fact: ...
-I am probably The Last Good Man.
+- ⚡ Fun facts: ...
+-- *```I am probably The Last Good Man.```
+-- *```I try to leave every bit of code I touch more readable, modular, performant and accessible than I found it.```

 ### Technologies I have worked with: